Sep 26, 2023

 • You use some stock footage in a production.
 You license the footage through a company that claims to own the rights.
 You keep the license on file and believe everything is in order.
 Then, you receive notice that you’re being sued by another party who claims to be the actual owner of the footage in question.
 It appears the company you licensed the footage from did not actually own the rights.
 Now, you’re liable for copyright infringement.

-How Entertainment E&O Coverage Works
+How Entertainment E&O Insurance Protects Your Production

 According to the Insurance Information Institute, E&O insurance pays for legal defense and judgements, up to the policy limit.
 Most policies include a deductible that the policyholder is responsible for in the event of a claim, which can range anywhere from $1,000 to $25,000.
 When deciding on your policy limits and deductible, it’s important to consider both your budget and your risk level.

 Professional liability policies can be on either a claims-made or an occurrence basis.
 Claims-made policies provide coverage for claims made when the policy is in force, whereas occurrence policies provide coverage for events that occurred when the policy was in force, regardless of when the claim is made.
 This is an important distinction because claims may occur months or even years after the event in question.
 For example, imagine you do not renew your insurance coverage for a production because the production is over.
 Then, you receive a lawsuit alleging copyright infringement.
 Whether you still have coverage for the claim depends on if your policy works on a claims-made or an occurrence basis.
+Understanding how your policy is structured is critical to ensuring coverage remains in place when claims arise.

-Do You Need Entertainment E&O Insurance?
+Do You Need Entertainment E&O Insurance for Your Production?